 Use kitchen paper to wipe the pan clean, then add a drizzle of oil and spread it around using kitchen paper to remove any excess.
 Pour the whisked egg into the pan and swirl it around to evenly coat the bottom of the pan.

-Once it's about 80% cooked, place the cooked yakisoba and the other half of the okonomiyaki on top so the crepe side is on top.
+Once it's about 80% cooked, place the cooked yakisoba on top and lightly press it down.
+Place other half of the okonomiyaki on top so the crepe is on top and the pork is sandwiched in the middle.

-Use a spatula to peel the edges of the egg and loosen it from the pan and carefully flip the whole thing onto a plate (so the egg is on top).
+Use a spatula to peel the edges of the egg and loosen it from the pan and carefully flip the whole thing onto a plate.
+The egg layer should be on top, the crepe on the bottom.

 Generously coat with the homemade okonomi sauce, 1 tbsp finely chopped green onions and an 1 pasteurized egg yolk (optional).
 Enjoy!